timvandriel/raster_tools_plugin/README.md

     Replace `<your_numpy_version>` with version from step 2 (e.g., 1.26.4)

 4. **Install the plugin from zip**:
-    - Download the ZIP from this repository
+    - Download the ZIP from this repository or from this [link](https://plugins.qgis.org/plugins/r_tools/)
     - In QGIS: `Plugins → Manage and Install Plugins → Install from ZIP`
     - Select the downloaded ZIP file

-5. **Install the plugin in QGIS**:
-    - In QGIS: `Plugins → Manage and Install Plugins → All`
-    - Search `Raster Tools`
-    - Select Install

 ---